hammerheim-game/hammerheim-rules/3-warbands/beastmen-raiders.md

 1 Beastmen Chieftain
 65 Gold Crowns to hire
 Beastmen chieftains have gained their position through sheer brutality.
-He leads the Beastmen to Mordheim to gather the Chaos Stones to his Herdstone.
+He leads the Beastmen to Hammerheim to gather the Chaos Stones to his Herdstone.
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | M | WS | BS | S | T | W | I | A | Ld |
 | 5 | 4 | 3 | 4 | 4 | 1 | 4 | 1 | 8 |